-FH Research Prize 2023
+Research Prize 2023

 This year's award winners were nominated:

 On 10 May 2023, the award winners were honoured with a festive ceremony.
-The laudatory speeches were held by
+The laudatory speeches were held by ao.
+Univ.-Prof. Dr Martin Gruber-Risak, who is a member of the jury for the Research Award of the UAS BFI Vienna.

-Research at the UAS of the BFI Vienna
+Research at the UAS BFI Vienna

 • to participate confidently in the scientific discourse in the defined fields of research,